olets/WideText/README.md

 It's like Nermal to [the wonderful] [BigText](https://github.com/zachleat/BigText)'s Garfield: younger and lighter.

-Bonuses: 800b of vanilla js, runs just once on load (works on window resize events without rerunning)
+Bonuses: Under 800b of vanilla js, runs just once on load (works on window resize events without rerunning)
 Drawback for some: won't work on IE < 8

 [Check out the pen demo!](http://codepen.io/henry/pen/beBQzJ)

 ##Useage

-**Make text fully responsive simply by wrapping it in `svg.widetext text`**
+**Make text fully responsive simply by wrapping it in `svg.widetext text` and running `wideText()`**
 The **Text** content will be as **Wide** as the full width of the `svg`'s relative container… it'll be **WideText**!
 The `svg` will be sized to fit the text content.